alvarotrigo/fullPage.js/README.md

 Parameters:

 - `index`: index of the leaving section.
 Starting from 1.
-- `nextIndex`: index of the coming section.
+- `nextIndex`: index of the destination section.
 Starting from 1.
 - `direction`: it will take the values `up` or `down` depending on the scrolling direction.

 Example: